benhoskings/babushka.me/pith/running-babushka.html.markdown

     $ babushka rubygems

 Note that this doesn't mean "install rubygems"; that's too imperative.
 Instead, it means "check whether rubygems is up-to-date, installing or updating as required".
+It's the goal that's important, not the action that might get you there.
 For more info, read about [how deps work](http://babushka.me/how-deps-work).

+If something isn't working, you have a list of things that _aren't_ the culprit: everything in the output with a green ✓ beside it.
+Conversely, if babushka can detect the problem, the failing dep will have a red ✗ beside it instead, which leads you straight to the cause of the problem.
+Test-driven sysadmin!

+## Options

 There are several useful options to use when running deps.
 One to try out now is `--dry-run`, which will just check whether the dep in question (and its requirements) are met, without changing your system; babushka won't attempt to meet unmet deps.